Claudio Guillén: Return to Spain

 Claudio Guillén returned to Spain in 1982.
 He had an intensive academic activity since this same year, when he became professor of Comparative Literature at the Universidad Autónoma de Barcelona.
 Between 1984 and 1989, he served as director of the Spanish Society of General and Comparative Literature and was an advisor at the Fundación Juan March.
 In 1996, he promoted the creation of the Foundation Generation of '27, for the study of the unpublished texts of the poets and authors of that generation.
 In 1999 an international congress in his honor was celebrated; the essays from that congress were published in a volume entitled Sin fonteras (Without Borders).
 That same year, he was awarded the National Prize of Essay, for his Múltiples moradas (Multifarious Dwellings).
-Since March 2002, he was a member of the Spanish Royal Academy.
+Guillén was elected to seat m of the Real Academia Española, he took up his seat on 2 February 2003.

 He had recently finished a book about Goethe and was working on the edition of his father's letters when he died at the age of 82 in Madrid.